Stay safe

 If you’re currently using alcohol or other drugs, there are actions you can take to keep yourself safer, and people and services available to support you, such as:

-• Using new needles and throwing away used ones safely.
+- Using clean needles and throwing away used ones safely.

 Opioids are drugs that slow the body down and include heroin, fentanyl, and prescription painkillers.
 Opioid overdose happens when a person takes too much of an opioid or mixes opioids with alcohol or other depressants, like benzodiazepines (Xanax, Klonopin, Valium, etc.).
 When a person is experiencing an opioid overdose, the opioid receptors in their brain are flooded with the opioid, which begins to shut down their body, starting with breathing.